lavollmer/python-study/0-beginner/pythonoperators.md

 If you do not specify the index, the pop() method removes the last item.

 The del keyword also removes the specified index:
+Remove the first item:

+thislist = ["apple", "banana", "cherry"] del thislist[0] print(thislist)

+## Loop Lists

+You can loop through the list items by using a for loop:
+Print all items in the list, one by one:

+thislist = ["apple", "banana", "cherry"] for x in thislist: print(x)

+Loop through list items by referring to their index number - use range() and len() functions

+Print all items by referring to their index number:

+thislist = ["apple", "banana", "cherry"] for i in range(len(thislist)): print(thislist[i])

+## While Loop

+Loop through the list items by using a while loop.

+Use the len() function to determine the length of the list.
+Start a 0 and loop your way through the list items by referring to their indexes.
+Remember to increase the index by 1 after each iteration.

+Print all items, using a while loop to go through all the index numbers

+thislist = ["apple", "banana", "cherry"] i = 0
+while i < len(thislist):
+  print(thislist[i])
+  i = i + 1

+List Comprehension
+A short hand for loop that will print all items in a list:

+thislist = ["apple", "banana", "cherry"]
+[print(x) for x in thislist]

+## List Comprehension